Click any question below to display the corresponding answer.

 Is there an on-campus living requirement for students?

-All first and second year students are required to live on campus, with the exception of those who live within 30 miles of campus with a parent or legal guardian.
+All first and second year students are required to live on campus, with the exception of those who live within 30 miles of Keene with a parent or legal guardian.
 To get an exemption from this requirement, those students who meet the noted criteria must request an exemption - in writing - from the Associate Dean of Student Life.

 Is there on-campus housing for upper-class students?